-On November 10, 2021, C.H.
-Briggs provided written notice of this incident to all affected individuals which includes one (1) Maine resident.
+On or about January 24, 2022, Ensinger provided written notice of this incident to all affected individuals, which includes one (1) Maine resident.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.